Social Media – Bad Reviews and Complaints – Blessing or Curse?

 3) Invite them to review you via another review portal (for example, on a well known business review website like Word Of Mouth Online WOMO)

-4) Install a plugin on your website so they can review you in relation to your specific service on a specific post or page of your website (if you use a WordPress Plugin like WP Customer Reviews by Go Web Solutions, your star rating will show up in Google Chrome search results)
+4) Install a plugin on your website so they can review you in relation to your specific service on a specific post or page of your website (if you use a WordPress Plugin like Site Reviews by Paul Ryley so that your star rating can potentially show up in Google Chrome search results)

 5) Make sure you respond to likes, comments and shares on social media.
 People like people who say thank you even more than those who just respond to complaints or bad reviews!
 If they make a positive comment, see if you can ‘like’ it.